 Similar to lemon juice, orange juice might not be a great option for a dipping sauce substitute.
 However, it does work well in marinades, braising, and basting meats as a substitute for ponzu sauce.

 Moreover, in case you do want to use orange juice for a dipping ponzu sauce replacement, you can combine it with some soy sauce.
 You can use orange juice as a substitute in a 1:1 ratio in marinades, braising, and basting meats.
+Out of orange juice?
+Here is a list of orange juice substitutes for you.

 4. Yuzu Kosho